Military recruit training: United States

 In the United States, recruit training in the U.S. Army is called Basic Combat Training (BCT); U.S. Army Combat Arms MOS (11 Series, 19 series, 13 series, 12 series) and Military Police MOS (31 series) undergo One Station Unit Training (OSUT) which involves BCT, Advanced Individual Training (AIT) and Specialized Training (such as Bradley, or Mortar School, or Gunnery) all in one.
-In the U.S. Air Force it is called Basic Military Training (BMT).
+In the U.S. Air and Space Forces it is called Basic Military Training (BMT).
 In the U.S. Navy, U.S. Marine Corps and U.S. Coast Guard it is called "Recruit Training" (commonly known as Boot Camp).

 Some services present a badge or other award to denote completion of recruit training.
 The Army typically issues the Army Service Ribbon (issued after completion of Advanced Individual Training), and the Air Force presents the Air Force Training Ribbon and the Airman's Coin.
 The Marine Corps issue the Eagle, Globe, and Anchor once initial training is complete to signify that the recruits are now Marines.
 The Navy replaces the "RECRUIT" ball cap the recruits have worn throughout training with the "NAVY" ball cap upon successful completion of "Battle Stations".
 The United States Coast Guard's recruit training graduates place a Coast Guard Medallion on their ball cap.

 For honor graduates of basic training, the Air Force, Coast Guard, and Navy present a Basic Training Honor Graduate Ribbon.
 The Navy and Marine Corps often meritoriously advance the top graduates of each division one pay-grade (up to a maximum of E-3).